 The weighting coefficients of indices are determined on the basis of the values of the household final consumption expenditure and of the household final monetary consumption expenditure (for HICP), as derived from National Accounts.
-Additional information used to define weights is originated from the Household Budget Survey, from other Istat surveys and from external sources, which have an auxiliary function, such as Ac Nielsen and GfK Italia S.r.l..
+Additional information used to define weights is originated from the Household Budget Survey, from other Istat surveys and from external sources, which have an auxiliary function, such as NielsenIQ Italy S.r.I., GfK Italia S.r.I.